FEI-NOVA NANO SEM

 SPECIFICATIONS

-Manufacturer: FEI (currently supported by Thermo Fisher)
+Manufacturer: FEI (Thermo Fisher)

 Model: Nova Nano 450